melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-19-sublime-spellcheck.md

 ![View Sublime Spelling Error]({{ "/assets/images/sublime-spelling-error.jpg" | absolute_url }})
 and be able to right click on the incorrect word to select right one.

-OR  OR  OR  OR  OR  OR
+**OR  OR  OR  OR  OR  OR**
- and I just found out simply enable under:
+ as I have just found out simply enable under:
 View --> Spell Check